What is the Sustainable Growth Rate Formula?

 - The sustainable growth for Tata Steel = 20%

-Higher the rate of Sustainable Growth Rate better it is for the company, the ratio signifies for a company that how much the company can grow sustainably in the future with the number of earnings it is generated with the help of normal course of business.
+Higher the rate of SGR better it is for the company, the ratio signifies for a company that how much the company can grow sustainably in the future with the number of earnings it is generated with the help of normal course of business.
 The ratio for Tata Steel signifies that Tata Steel is able to grow by 20% on a sustainable basis in the future.

 You can use the following SGR Formula Calculator.